AttiaBatool79/Machine-Learning-Labs/Lab04_Multiple_Variable_Regression/Lab-4_report.md

 ## Deliverables
 1. A Jupyter Notebook with full implementation.
 2. Visualizations of regression results.
+3. Answers to lab questions.

+## Lab Questions
+1. What does each coefficient (β1, β2, ...) indicate for this dataset?
+2. How well does the model predict Price based on R²?
+3. Are there any patterns in the residuals that violate regression assumptions?

 ## Getting Started as a Beginner
 If you're new to regression and Python, start by: